-You Have No Right Spending Money On These 8 Things If You Are In Debt: Monthly Budget Tips
+You Have No Right Spending Money On These 8 Things If You Are On A Tight Budget

 So, here are 8 things you have to avoid when you are trying to get out of debt.
 Let’s go through all of my monthly budget tips – one at a time.